- What We Do

 Visit local parks, refuges, and sanctuaries: While you enjoy these areas, your entrance fees and donations provide essential funds to manage and conserve habitat for plants and animals that rely on these lands.
 Visiting parks and refuges also provides opportunities to learn more about wildlife in your area.

 Spread the Word: Understanding the important ecological role that snakes play is a key to conserving the eastern massasauga and other snakes.
 Helping people learn more about the eastern massasauga and other endangered species can lead to more effective recovery efforts.

 Join and Volunteer: Join a conservation group; many have local chapters.
 Volunteer at a local nature center, zoo or national wildlife refuge.
 Many state natural resource agencies benefit greatly from citizen involvement in monitoring wildlife.
 Check your state agency websites and get involved in citizen science efforts in your area.

 13. Where can I learn more about the eastern massasauga, the final rule to list it as threatened and recovery?

-Information is online at www.fws.gov/midwest/endangered or you may contact the U.S. Fish and Wildlife Service’s Chicago Field Office at:
+Learn more about the eastern massasauga rattlesnake here, or you may contact the U.S. Fish and Wildlife Service’s Michigan Field Office at: